 The VDU work aspect of your employment means your employer should pay for your eye test.
 If you require a special prescription to use your work terminal, this cost should also be covered by your employer.

 However, there’s no legal guidance for prescription safety glasses.
-If you require safety goggles for your job, you may be expected to wear “over glasses”.
+If you require safety goggles for your job, you may be expected to wear “safety over glasses“.

 I’ll look at all these points in more detail below.